Chenlulu2020/Chenlulu2020.github.io/_posts/2024-03-13-How to Study Cities.md

 ### 2) Interdisciplinary approaches

-The strength of interdisciplinary approaches: a richer, more holistic, more varied understanding of multiple dimensions of the phenomena being studied
+The strength of interdisciplinary approaches: a richer, more holistic, more varied understanding of multiple dimensions of the phenomena being studied.

-The weakness of interdisciplinary approaches
+The weakness of interdisciplinary approaches:

 -  Interdisciplinary research and writings are often criticized as wide but shallow.